This set of Object Oriented Programming using C++ MCQs focuses on “Object Use”.

 d) Program suns smooth

-Explanation: It is a compile time error as the compiler doesn’t allow same name objects to be declared more than once.
-Compiler produces multiple declaration error.
+Explanation: It is a compile time error as the compiler doesn’t allow the same name objects to be declared more than once.
+Compiler produces multiple declaration errors.
 Every object must have a different name.

 Sanfoundry Global Education & Learning Series – Object Oriented Programming (OOPs).

-To practice MCQs on all areas of Object Oriented Programming, here is complete set of 1000+ Multiple Choice Questions and Answers.
+To practice MCQs on all areas of Object Oriented Programming using C++, here is complete set of 1000+ Multiple Choice Questions and Answers.